 You can also use a highlighter to amp up your evening makeup: For a more done-up look, use a shade that creates contrast.
 Fair complexions should blend out a bronzy, deeper shade, and deep complexions should wear a lighter shade that pops.

 The general rule of thumb for choosing the texture is if your skin is dry, use a liquid highlighter, if it is oily, use powder formulas.
 The creamy ones in a stick are great for applying on the run.
 Anyway, it’s not until you find your best match that you will see the magic of highlighting.
 Check out these 7 drugstore highlighters to start up your illuminating journey.

 Steps to applying highlighter the right way:

 Having well-moisturized skin is key for this look.

-Begin with cleaning your face and applying a toner on face and neck.
-Follow by a moisturizing cream also applied to your face and neck.
-PRESS your face cream onto your face and neck, DO NOT rub and lather it onto face and neck.
-Pressing will ensure that you never break out from the pile up of too much cream and the pressing motion will bring back blood flow to the surface of the face giving you a natural, healthy glow!
+Begin with cleaning your face and applying a toner on your face and neck.
+Follow by a moisturizing cream (also applied to your face and neck).
+PRESS your face cream onto your face and neck, DO NOT rub and lather it.
+Pressing will ensure that you will never break out from the pile-up of too much cream and the pressing motion will bring back blood flow to the surface of the face giving you a natural, healthy glow!